Comprehensive Credit Reporting

 With the new comprehensive credit reporting system positive data is able to be included on credit report, the positive data that can be included on credit reports include account information such as the date an account was opened and closed, credit limit, type of credit account as well as 24 months repayment history.

-- Highlights good credit behavior: you will be able to demonstrate recent good credit behavior because the new system records if you have made your credit payments on time.
+- Highlights good credit behaviour: you will be able to demonstrate recent good credit behaviour because the new system records if you have made your credit payments on time.

-- Fast recovery from adversity: you may improve your credit profile more quickly after an adverse financial event by showing good credit behavior, potentially countering the impact of a default up to five years old.
+- Fast recovery from adversity: you may improve your credit profile more quickly after an adverse financial event by showing good credit behaviour, potentially countering the impact of default up to five years old.

-- Quicker to establish a credit report: for individuals new to consumer credit, the use of comprehensive information means that you can build creditworthiness more quickly.
+- Quicker to establish a credit report: for individuals new to consumer credit, using comprehensive information means that you can build creditworthiness more quickly.
 For example, if you are a young person or a recent arrival from overseas.